Lifelong Reinforcement Learning with Modulating Masks: Analysis

 Comparing the values across layers (i.e., column wise in Figure \ref{fig:summary_mask_lc_lcomb_coeff}), we note that there is little variation.
 In other words, the standard deviation of each vector $\bar{\beta}$ is low, as all values are similar.
 From such an observation, it follows that the vector $\bar{\beta}$ could be replaced by a scalar for these two benchmarks.

 A different picture emerges from the analysis of the coefficients in the CW10 curriculum (Figure \ref{fig:summary_mask_lc_lcomb_coeff} right-most column).
 Here the coefficients appear to have a larger standard deviation both across masks and across layers.
 Particular values may suggest relationships between tasks.
-E.g., the input layer coefficient $\beta^1_2$ (from mask 2) is high in task 4 and 7.
+E.g., the input layer coefficient $\beta^1_2$ (from layer 1, mask 2) is high in task 4 and 7.
 Similar diverse patterns can be seen in the output layer.
 We speculate that tasks in CW10 are more diverse and the optimization process is enhancing specific coefficients to reuse specific skills.
+The non-uniformity of the co-efficients in the analysis could be a consequence of different levels of task similarities as reported in the forward transfer matrix in \citet{wolczyk2021continualworld} for the CW10.